Rena R. Wing

 Rena R. Wing is recognized for her well-established research on behavioral treatments of obesity.
 Dr. Wing's research examined positive outcomes for long-term weight loss as well as halting weight gain in individuals who are currently overweight.
 This led to an important development in Wing's research which was the layout of a lifestyle intervention for those with diabetes, particularly type 2.

 Wing graduated with a Ph.D. in Social Relations and later completed her postdoctoral fellowship by 1973.
 Dr. Wing was a professor at University of Pittsburgh for 25 years.
-During her time in Pittsburgh she took part in various organizations working on different treatments for diabetes.
+During her time in Pittsburgh, she took part in various organizations working on different treatments for diabetes.

 Currently, Wing is a professor at Brown University as well as the director of research focused on studying weight control.
 Not only has she dedicated her time to serving on different councils and panels, she has published over 250 peer-reviewed articles.
 She achieved this while simultaneously mentoring many junior faculty members on her topic of focus.
 All of these accomplishments have resulted in Wing receiving many awards.
+For example, in 2024, Brown University awarded Wing the Rosenberger Medal of Honor.

 Research completed and in progress

 Rena Wing has been actively researching behavioral treatments of obesity for about forty years.
 She has examined many aspects of weight loss.
 Wing has completed research on four different questions examining the health benefits of modest weight loss, how behavioral treatment of obesity can be improved, whether it is possible to prevent weight gain and subsequent obesity, and the characteristics of successful weight loss maintainers.
 Wing is currently studying successful weight losers comparing those with normal weight controls versus obese weight controls.
+Right now, she is also the director of the Weight Control and Diabetes Research Center, which has over 50 researchers and staff members.